kamranbekirovyz/versionarte/README.md

 - Int indicating how much user opened the app.
 - Execute function when user installs new version.
 - Booelan indicating user opening this build/version for the first time.

+I believe that the app's all screens should have the same design patterns.
+But, anyways, I've created some simple and almost customizable UI components that might be useful to developers.